kda2495/IPA_Downloader/README_EN.md

 * When choosing to clear either the downloaded apps list or the purchased apps list, select the specific account you want to clear;
 * Press Enter;
 * The script will clear the selected data type.
-#### 13. Log out of Apple ID + reset settings:
+#### 13. Log out of Apple Account and reset settings:
-* The script will log out of the Apple ID and reset all settings.
+* The script will log out of the Apple Account and reset all settings.
 #### 14. GitHub project page:
 * The script will navigate to the project page on GitHub.
 #### 15. Change Language (Сменить язык):